James Thew - Fotolia

 A mobile interface enables users to communicate with others, see and update task assignments, and attach photos from the road.

-The application features elements Crisis Commander, a crisis management platform that Everbridge acquired in 2017 and has integrated within some its products.
+The application features elements Crisis Commander, a crisis management platform that Everbridge acquired in 2017 and has integrated within some of its products.
 Crisis Commander provides the ability to manage and distribute plans and tasks.

 Jennifer SandVice president product management for Critical Event Management, Everbridge